Essex Partnership University NHS Foundation Trust: History

 The trust was established on 1 April 2017 following the merger of South Essex Partnership University NHS Foundation Trust and North Essex Partnership University NHS Foundation Trust.

-Controversies And Failures
+Controversies and failures

 The trust was fined £1.5 million after a prosecution by the Health and Safety Executive in 2021 in relation to 11 deaths between 2004 and 2015 at North Essex Partnership University Trust which failed to manage ligature risks.
 Later in 2021 it was rated "inadequate" by the Care Quality Commission and stopped from admitting new patients without consent from CQC after inspectors found "serious concerns" in the children and adolescent mental health services.

-EPUT together with North East London NHS Foundation Trust are subject to an independent Inquiry set up by Parliament into mental health services in Essex following numerous failings of these services.
-The inquiry is called the Essex Mental Health Independent Inquiry and it was scheduled to publish its findings in the Spring of 2023.
+EPUT together with North East London NHS Foundation Trust were subject to an independent Inquiry set up by Parliament into mental health services in Essex following numerous failings of these services.
+The inquiry was called the Essex Mental Health Independent Inquiry and it was scheduled to publish its findings in the spring of 2023.